stefanofa/awesome/TOPICS.md

 ## e2e-testing

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.

-## electron

-*   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
-It allows testing Chromium, Firefox and WebKit with a single API.

-*   [janhq/jan](https://github.com/janhq/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer.
-Multiple engine support (llama.cpp, TensorRT-LLM)

-*   [upscayl/upscayl](https://github.com/upscayl/upscayl) - 🆙 Upscayl - #1 Free and Open Source AI Image Upscaler for Linux, MacOS and Windows.

-*   [electron/forge](https://github.com/electron/forge) - :electron: A complete tool for building and publishing Electron applications

-*   [Noovolari/leapp](https://github.com/Noovolari/leapp) - Leapp is the DevTool to access your cloud

 ## end-to-end-testing